sam-the-tutor/celo-Tutorial/README.md

 })
 ```

 When the user clicks on the `BUY` button.
-We get the amount that he wants to deposit, then convert it to a big Number.
+We get the amount that he wants to deposit, then convert it to a `BigNumber`.

-The user gives permission to the smart contract to spend a certain amount of funds on his behalf using the `approve` method.
+The user gives permission to the smart contract to spend a certain amount of funds on his behalf using the `approve()` method.

-After the permission is granted, we call the `depositFunds` function that will deduct the `amount` from the user's account and in return issues a corresponding number of `shares`.
+After the permission is granted, we call the `depositFunds()` function that will deduct the `amount` from the user's account and in return issues a corresponding number of `shares`.

-We then call two functions `getAllFunds` to display the total amount of funds stored in our smart contract, and `getBalance` to display the new token balance of the user after the transactions
+We then call the function `getAllFunds()` to display the total amount of funds stored in our smart contract, and `getBalance()` to display the new token balance of the user after the transactions.

 ```js